benjystanton/benjystanton.github.io/src/posts/2018-11-11-interaction-design-tools.md

   alt-text="The dock on my Mac, showing the app icons that I use frequently."
 %}

-<p class="lede">This blog post looks at the tools that I use every day.
+<p>This blog post looks at the tools that I use every day.
 Interesting to note the lack of any design apps like Sketch or Adobe Creative Cloud.</p>

 ## Stationery